SkollAteTheSun/Neural-Word2Vec/README.md

 # Neural-Word2Vec
 Neural network of direct distribution

 Build classifiers to assess the sentiment of texts.
-Train models on a dataset from the RuTweetCorp corpus To solve the problem, it is necessary to use 2 sets of features:
+Train models on a dataset from the TweetCorp corpus To solve the problem, it is necessary to use 2 sets of features:
   1. Word2vec-features.
   2. Pre-trained Word2vec features.